 “The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect.”— Tim Berners-Lee, W3C Director and inventor of the World Wide Web

-This précis refers to the site’s layout and navigation as we continually enhance the user experience with accessibility in mind.
-If you have any questions or comments about the accessibility or other functional attributes of this site, please contact us via ‘firstname.lastname@example.org,’ in the first instance.
+This précis describes the site’s layout and navigation as we continually enhance the user experience with accessibility in mind.
+If you have questions or comments about the accessibility or other functional attributes of this site, please contact us via ‘firstname.lastname@example.org’.

-The main goal of the site is to present key themes of our business through crisp, deceptively simple design and clear content that informs and enriches readers.
+The main goal of the site is to present key themes of our business through fluid, device-responsive design and clear content that we hope informs and engages our readers.

-The site presents a wide banner look anchored to each of five principle content sections along with secondary highlight pages, left-banner and right sidebar navigational configurations.
-A vertical scroll is used to give the site depth, with colorful buttons provided encouraging users to drill down for more granular content.
+The site presents a grid-based, wide banner look anchored to each of five principle content sections along with secondary highlight pages, left-banner and navigational configurations.
+A vertical scroll is used to give the site depth, with clearly-labelled buttons provided encouraging users to drill down for more granular content.
 The composition of each page is organized around a grid geometry.

-Macintosh: Safari, Firefox, Camino, Chrome, Opera, etc., latest releases.
+Macintosh: Safari, Firefox, Camino, Chrome, Internet Explorer, Opera, etc., latest releases.
 Windows/Linux: Chrome, Firefox latest releases.
-(Any browser except Microsoft Internet Explorer which is not W3C, CSS3 compliant.)

-• We are currently trialing WAI-ARIA Document Landmark Roles as set out in W3C Accessible Rich Internet Applications.
-This relatively new set of features may not be supported by older versions of browsers, but we have not found their inclusion to be otherwise detrimental to older assisted browsing technology.
+• We are currently using WAI-ARIA Document Landmark Roles as set out in W3C Accessibility Initiative.
+This new, recently updated set of features may not be supported by older versions of browsers, but we have found their inclusion to be helpful for the vast majority of users.

 Feedback on the usability and accessibility of this website is welcome and appreciated.
 If you have any comments, please contact email@example.com.